Bigger, Better Things

 "It was traumatic," Annie said quickly.
 "They're looking out for my mental health.
 I appreciate it but, as you can see, I'm totally fine.
 Better than ever, I'd say."

 "Well, that's good to hear.
-You think they'll let you back in now?"
+You think they'll let you back in?"

-"It's not like they could stop me," Annie muttered, underestimating the volume of her voice.
+"It's not like they can stop me."
+Annie muttered.

 "What was that?"